shanwai1234/Plant-hyperspectral-image-processing/README.md

 This is the python-opencv code used for generating the average intensity of plant area under wavelength ranging from 546-1,700 nm. opencv_hyperspectral.py is the original code.

-The demo command to run this code is "python opencv_hyperspectral.py test.csv wavelength_foldid.csv"
+The demo command to run this code is "python opencv_hyperspectral.py test.txt wavelength_foldid.txt"

 wavelength_foldid.txt is the file showing images in the folder corresponding to actual wavelength, and they are all same in UNL corn phenomap project.